kyma-project/kyma/components/connectivity-certs-controller/README.md

 ## Fetching certificates

-The Controller acts on to CertificateRequest custom resource (CR).
+The Controller acts on CertificateRequest custom resource (CR).
 It requires the `csrInfoUrl` field.

 To create the CR, run:
 ```